chrstntdd/elm-fuse-box-seed/README.md

 ## Getting started

-I have set up two scripts in the `package.json` file.
+There are two pre-defined scripts in the `package.json` file.
 One for development and one that is better suited for production.

 ### Development